guettli/lets-fix-js/README.md

 Before consensus can be reached, the flaws need to be written down.

+## What is a flaw?

+Everything which can be done simpler or more obivious is a flaw.

+If unsure, the [Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python) is a good general guideline.

+Of course there is no single truth.
+Agreement need to be found by discussing and maybe voting.

 ## Feedback needed

 Please tell me what you think: